 '''

-basic deductible = 0.42 \times [gross\ income\ of\ the\ household - (603 + 100 the\ number\ of\ adults + 223 the\ number\ of\ children\ under\ 18)]
+= 0.42 \times [gross\ income\ of\ the\ household - (603 + 100 the\ number\ of\ adults + 223 the\ number\ of\ children\ under\ 18)]

 '''

 The gross income of the household means the adults' income per month.
-All the incomes except the following are taken into account: child benefit ( $bch00\s$ ), child increase for pensions (can't be identified in the data), disability allowance for persons aged 16 or older (pdida), care allowance for pensioners (pdica and poaca), home care allowance (can't be identified in the data), front-veteran's supplements (can't be identified in the data), study grant ( $bed00\s$ ) and income support ( $bsa00\s$ ).
+All the incomes except the following are taken into account: child benefit, child increase for pensions, disability allowance for persons aged 16 or older, care allowance for pensioners, home care allowance, front-veteran's supplements, study grant and income support.
 Inheritance and gifts are not taken into account.
 Part of the work income (300 euro/month per person with work income) is privileged income.
 If the basic deductible is less than 10 euro/month, it is not taken into account.